Frequently Asked Questions

 - Encourage other professionals in the practice to participate, and do the training

-- If the practice has a behavioral health professional, include her or him in the planning.
-This person can help identify local resources to help address the targeted problems, and this information should be included on the SEEK Parent Handouts, together with the practice name and address
+- If the practice has a behavioral health professional, include them in the planning.
+This person can identify local resources to help address the targeted problems, and this information should be included on the SEEK Parent Handouts, together with the practice name and address

 - If the practice does not have a behavioral health professional, identify the person who facilitates referrals, and ask them to perform the above function